Vertical and horizontal: In two dimensions

 Not all of these elementary geometric facts are true in the 3-D context.

 In three dimensions

 In the three-dimensional case, the situation is more complicated as now one has horizontal and vertical planes in addition to horizontal and vertical lines.
-Consider a point P and designate a direction through P as vertical.
-A plane which contains P and is normal to the designated direction is the horizontal plane at P. Any plane going through P, normal to the horizontal plane is a vertical plane at P. Through any point P, there is one and only one horizontal plane but a multiplicity of vertical planes.
+Consider a point P and designate a orientation through P as vertical.
+A plane which contains P and is normal to the designated orientation is the horizontal plane at P. Any plane going through P, normal to the horizontal plane is a vertical plane at P. Through any point P, there is one and only one horizontal plane but a multiplicity of vertical planes.
 This is a new feature that emerges in three dimensions.
 The symmetry that exists in the two-dimensional case no longer holds.

 In the classroom

 The y-axis on the wall is vertical, but the one on the table is horizontal.

 In the 2-dimension case, as mentioned already, the usual designation of the vertical coincides with the y-axis in co-ordinate geometry.
 This convention can cause confusion in the classroom.
 For the teacher, writing perhaps on a white board, the y-axis really is vertical in the sense of the plumbline verticality but for the student the axis may well lie on a horizontal table.